SakethGajawada/RISCV_GNU/README.md

 ```
 ## Assembly code conversion

-Compile the c program usingRISCV-V GNU Toolchain and dump the assembly code into sample+assembly.txt using the above commands
+Compile the c program usingRISCV-V GNU Toolchain and dump the assembly code into sample_assembly.txt using the above commands

 ### Contents of assemlby.txt
 ```